U.S. Mega Millions jackpot hits $1 billion hours before drawing

 “This is truly uncharted territory, and it’s exciting to see people across the country buying their tickets and joining in the fun,” Gordon Medenica, lead director of Mega Millions, said in a statement.

-With the prize up for grabs, excitement over Mega Millions tickets, which are sold in 44 U.S. states, the District of Columbia and the Virgin Islands, has attracted attention even from those who do not ordinarily buy tickets.

-The largest U.S. lottery prize was a $1.586 billion Powerball jackpot paid out in 2016.

-Reporting by Gabriella Borter; Editing by Jessica Resnick-Ault
+Reporting by Gabriella Borter; Editing by Jessica Resnick-Ault and David Gregorio